The Hospital From Nowhere

 Oh!
 How nice of him to mention me.

-After he told the story, he said, “We are now preparing to dock at Sans Rival Magie Station.
+After he tells the story, he says, “We are now preparing to dock at Sans Rival Magie Station.
 All passengers, make sure to gather all your belongings so nothing gets left behind.
 All children, listen to your parents!
 If you take a look to your left, the town is coming right up ahead.
 You can already see Gerhild Clock Tower above the homes of the town, a pickle’s length away from the descending sun, which rings its bell daily when the sun goes down.
 It was named after the wife of Emiliano Samuel, who passed away twenty years ago due to a terminal disease.
 Emiliano Samuel is the most popular governor of the town.”

 Back in one of the train cars: “Mama!
 Mama!”